ValuationGuide

 Price per slip is the marina industry's version of "price per square foot."
 It's the quickest way to benchmark a deal and the metric that shows up in nearly every broker pitch deck.

-Based on our transaction database of 50+ deals, here's what we're seeing:
+Based on our transaction database of 130+ deals, here's what actual transactions look like:

 3. Replacement Cost